ComplexData-MILA/HT-NER/README.md

 ## HTGen Dataset:

-If you are interested in accessing out HTGen Dataset, please email one of the paper authors.
+If you are interested in accessing out HTGen Dataset, please submit the following data request form: https://forms.gle/1HhQC4BhMYrn4MM26.